Creamy, fluffy, and pillowy-soft these Greek Yogurt Mashed Potatoes are a healthier and very delicious alternative to classic mashed potatoes.

 How about adding a bunch of probiotics to your mashed potatoes, instead of just plain fat?
 This Greek Yogurt Mashed Potatoes Recipe does exactly that.
-Full-fat Greek yogurt substitutes the usual fats like butter or cream.
+Greek yogurt substitutes the usual fats like butter or cream.
 Making these mashed potatoes a lot healthier, nutritious, and super creamy.

 Greek yogurt is the perfect substitute both for butter and cream.
 And that's for two reasons.
-The first is, it contains enough fat to give a perfectly smooth, velvety texture like butter does.
+The first is, it contains enough fat to give a perfectly smooth, velvety texture as butter does.
 And the second is, it gives an even creamier texture than cream.

 These Greek yogurt mashed potatoes are also lighter, with a refreshing, tangy aftertaste.
 Making them the perfect side for any main dish that's served with a heavy sauce.
 Like this Beef in tomato sauce for example.